Concepts

 Recommendations by workload type

-- Business applications: Hourly or bi-hourly replication depending on requirements
+- Business applications : Hourly or every two hours replication depending on requirements

 Policy Planning

-- Create distinct policies according to the criticality of your applications
+- Create separate policies based on the criticality of your applications

-- Clearly name your policies to facilitate management
+- Name your policies clearly to facilitate management

 - Regularly check the status of your replicas from the console